Dunwich Dynamo: History

 The event was started in 1992 when Patrick Field, of the London School of Cycling, converted an informal ride into an organised event.
 It was sponsored by Mosquito Bikes of Essex Road, Islington, with some mechanical support and "controls" where riders had to check in to stamp an Audax-style “Brevet card”.
 During this period the ride started from the Eastway cycle circuit rather than London Fields as at present.
 After about 4 years the ride, which had become very popular, continued on an unsupported "turn up and go" basis.
 The controls and support ended, and the organisation of transport back from Dunwich at the end of the ride was arranged by Southwark Cyclists.
 For many years this was managed by Barry Mason.

 The number of participants has increased every year, to an estimated 1,000 riders in 2009 and 1,500 in 2011.
 By 2015 more than 2,000 participants started the ride.

 Due to the increasing numbers of participants the once adequate feeding arrangements have become overwhelmed and several "pop up" food stands have been introduced with the blessing of the organisers, to help meet demand.
 The main feeding stop was moved from the small village hall at Great Waldingfield (approximately 66 mi out) to Sible Hedingham (about 50 mi out) in 2010.
 Due to noise and littering issues Sible Hedingham was withdrawn as a feeding stop, and from 2016 onwards the main feeding stop is at the Fire Station in Sudbury (60 mi out) with the profits going towards the Firefighters Charity.
+The Sudbury Fire Station was closed for the 2026 edition.

 Unusual vehicles

-In 2009 the ride was completed on a penny farthing.
-In 2011 a rider completed the event on a "Boris bike" hired in central London.
-A team raising money for Re-cycle, Bicycles for Africa completed the 2016 ride on a homemade four-person, four-wheeled chopper bike.
+In 2009, the ride was completed on a penny-farthing.
+In 2011, a rider completed the event on a "Boris bike" hired in central London.
+A team raising money for Re-cycle, Bicycles for Africa, completed the 2016 ride on a homemade four-person, four-wheeled chopper bike.